+The homeowner vacancy rate in the United States reached its lowest value in 2023.
+The rate shows what share of owner-occupied housing units were vacant and for sale.
+That figure peaked in 2008, when nearly three percent of homes were vacant, and gradually fell below one percent after the 2020 housing boom.
 Homeownership is a form of living arrangement where the owner of the inhabited property, whether apartment, house, or type of real estate, lives on the premises.
 Due to usually high costs associated with owning a property and perceived advantages or disadvantages associated with such a long-term investment, homeownership rates differ greatly around the world, based on both cultural and economic factors.
-In Europe, Romania was the country with the highest rate of homeownership in 2020, while the lowest homeownership rate was observed in Switzerland.
+In Europe, Romania is the country with the highest rate of homeownership, while the lowest homeownership rate was observed in Switzerland.